 Frog (Bow Wow) hopped his way to the finale with consistently entertaining performances.
 With "Whatever It Takes," though, he took things up a notch by taking a non-rap song and turning it into one.
 He made the song his own and played it to his strengths.
 His incredible dance skills, which in this case he utilized without backup performers, also brought the house down.

 You didn't think we'd forget about the time a contestant Rickrolled us all on April Fool's Day, did you?
 (From one '90s baby to another: Hunter Hayes, we thank you.)
-Jokes aside, Astronaut's out of this world rendition of the classic pop hit starts off as a ballad, giving the song a new twist.
+Jokes aside, Astronaut's out-of-this-world rendition of the pop hit starts off as a ballad, giving the song a new twist.
 The staging and choreography were also one of the more unique sets from Astronaut.

 Thingamajig (Victor Oladipo) was the king of the soulful slow song (just ask his No. 1 fan, Nicole Scherzinger), but his version of "Rainbow" was truly the crème de la crème.
 Who could resist that falsetto and that emotion?
-The fact that Oladipo is not a professional singer by trade — he's a basketball player for the Indiana Pacers — makes this performance all the more unbelievable.
+The fact that Oladipo isn't a professional singer — he's an NBA player — makes this performance all the more unbelievable.

-With nothing but stained glass windows adorning the stage behind her, Flamingo (Adrienne Bailon) took all of us to church with her version of "Hallelujah."
-Her through-line throughout the season was doubting the quality of her own voice, but with the notes she hits in this performance, she should never, ever doubt herself again.
+With nothing but stained glass windows adorning the stage behind her, Flamingo (Adrienne Bailon) took us all to church with her version of "Hallelujah."
+Her through-line in the season was doubting the quality of her own voice, but with the notes she hit in this performance, she should never, ever doubt herself again.
 To quote panelist Jenny McCarthy, "You slayed, girlfriend!"

-If there's one contestant on The Masked Singer who created a character and owned it, it was Leopard (or shall we say, Seal?).
-And this performance truly embodied the spirit of that character: It's flamboyant, and a bit garish.
+If there's one contestant on The Masked Singer who created a character and owned it, it was Leopard (or shall we say Seal?).
+And this performance really embodied the spirit of that character: It's flamboyant, and a bit garish.
 But it features classic Seal vocals and holiday decorations, so what's not to love?

 The panelists cried.
 We cried.
-This is one of the show's best performances, period.
-T-Pain's rich tone accentuated the emotional highs and lows of Sam Smith's hit, and although he won after singing "This Is How We Do It" by Montell Jordan, this is the performance we'll always remember Monster by.
+This is one of the show's best performances, full stop.
+T-Pain's rich tone accentuated the emotional highs and lows of Sam Smith's hit, and although he won after singing "This Is How We Do It," by Montell Jordan, this is the performance we'll always remember Monster by.